-1. Each Party grants to the other Party the following rights for the conduct of international air transportation by the airlines of the other Party:
+Each Party grants to the other Party the following rights for the conduct of international air transportation by the airlines of the other Party:

-- (a) the right to fly across its territory without landing; - (b) the right to make stops in its territory for non-traffic purposes;
+- 1. the right to fly across its territory without landing; - 2. the right to make stops in its territory for non-traffic purposes; and - 3. the rights otherwise specified in this Agreement.